-Why subscription-based app monetization is more relevant than ever in 2023
+Why subscription-based app monetization is more relevant than ever

 When thinking of the word ‘subscription’, images of video streaming platforms like Netflix or music streaming services like Spotify most likely come to mind.
 However, this form of app monetization has taken off in recent years across all verticals, from health apps to gaming apps.
 By 2021, the top 100 subscription-based apps worldwide were raking in a whopping $18.3 billion in revenue.
 With this undisputable success, subscriptions are projected to continue climbing in 2023, with the economic downturn sharpening the need for multiple revenue streams.
 But what makes this revenue model so profitable, and is it likely to be sustainable in the long term?